Golesheed/speaking-clock/README.md

 Where the minute is the amount of minutes to/past the corresponding quarter.
 The words in quotation marks are the equivalent translation of the words inside of quotation marks in Dutch.
 ### Farsi
-Saying time in farsi is generally like:
+Saying time in Farsi is generally like:
 > "hour" + hour + "and" + minute + "minute" + "it is"

 But there are also some exceptions that can be said in different ways which we used them in our clock. for example: